 Think College is a national organization dedicated to developing, expanding, and improving inclusive higher education options for people with intellectual disability.
 With a commitment to equity and excellence, Think College supports evidence-based and student-centered research and practice by generating and sharing knowledge, guiding institutional change, informing public policy, and engaging with students, professionals and families.

-You can learn more about our work by exploring our resource library and the rest of this website.
-We also conduct and extend our work through several specific projects, described below.
+We conduct and extend our work through several specific projects, described below.